-However, before sampling the variety of dog fattening food options, it is best to figure out the cause of weight loss.
+However, before sampling the variety of dog fattening food options, it is best to figure out the cause of your dog’s weight loss.
 You may begin by observing your dog’s feeding pattern and later paying a visit to the vet for further diagnosis.
-Nevertheless, here are some factors that might be contributing to your poodle’s weight loss.
+Nevertheless, here are some factors that might be contributing to your pooch’s skinny appearance.

 Causes of weight loss in Dogs

 If your dog suddenly seems less interested in feeding time, he or she might begin to lose weight.
 There are different reasons as to why your four-legged friend is not as enthusiastic about food as before.
 They might be suffering from an illness, too depressed to eat or simply not like a change of diet.
 Let’s examine possible reasons why your dog is underweight.

 There are two kinds of loss of appetite, namely:

 - Pseudo-anorexia: Where your dog wants to feed, but can’t due to physical problem.